garrandall/popular-music-data/tracks/meanwhile-george-strait.md

 Meanwhile back in the back of my memory
 You're still dancing with me
 And I'm holding you once again
-...Meanwhile
+Meanwhile

 We move to the end of a beautiful night
 Tender the kisses, soft candle light
 She draws the curtains, slowly we climb up the stairs And reach for each other the passion begins
-We fall together as lovers and then...
+We fall together as lovers and then

 Meanwhile back in the back of my memory
 You're still lying with me and I'm holding you once again